geudde/attic-chest/pages/13.reference/05.porden-coeur/docs.md

 Meanwhile the pilgrim host their course began;<sup>f</sup><br>
 First rode D’Avesnes, and either Lusignan,<br>
 The Templars, (all that Acre’s safety spared),<br>
-And brave Toulouse, for every chance prepared.
+And brave Toulouse, for every chance prepared.<br>
 Next with the centre royal <span class="smallcaps">England</span> came;<br>
 There round their King the glancing pennons flame;<br>
 There from its towery height the standard flow’d,<br>